-From now on, the FOPH recommends personalised screening by rapid antigen test or a self-test, depending on the situation.
+From now on, the FOPH recommends personalised screening with a rapid antigen test or a self-test, depending on the situation.
 Known as a "comfort test", this type of test can be done, for example, before visiting a vulnerable relative or before taking part in an event involving several people not living in the same household, in order to limit the risk of transmission.
 If you want to meet vulnerable people, you should use the rapid antigen test.

 Some airlines or countries require a negative COVID-19 test in order to board and land in the country.
 PCR tests are recommended ; however for some countries rapid tests are sufficient.
 Check the requirements of your airline or country of destination.

 3. What type of test and for what situation?

 The recommended kind of test , be it PCR or a rapid test, depends on the degree of vulnerability of the person concerned by the test and his or her risk of exposure to the virus.